amfoss/gitlit/README.md

 4. The developer recieves relevant and interesting suggestions for projects, and issues.

 ### Discovery Panel to help projects

+### Top Features
+1. Adavanced Rating System for Contributor's & Repositories on GitHub
+2. Intelligent Identification of Contributor's Interest & Skills
+3. Smart & Relevant Mapping of Repositories & Contributor's based on shared interests and skill-level.
+4. Suggestion feed of contributable repositories, and notifications for fixable issues
+5. View similar repositories and users
+6. Intelligent Insights with actionable feedbacks & checklist for contributors and repositories

 ## Documentation
 * **Algorithms**